-'Sedationist' is the name given to the healthcare professional who gives your sedation.
+Sedationist is the name given to the healthcare professional who administers your sedation.
 In the operating theatre, that person is usually an anaesthetic doctor.
-In other places in the hospital or in clinics outside of the hospital, this may be a nurse, surgeon or other trained practitioner.
+In other places in the hospital or in clinics outside of the hospital, this may be a doctor or other trained healthcare professional.

 There are three different levels of intravenous sedation.
 They are called 'minimal', 'moderate' (sometimes also called conscious sedation) and 'deep' sedation.
+However, the levels are not precise and depend on how sensitive a patient is to the medication used.